 960 Gayley Avenue

 Night owls in Westwood have their pick of burgers, pizzas, tacos, and other greasy late-night eats around here, but Bella Pita’s probably the only spot that serves a satisfying, falafel-loaded pita covered in veggies, hummus, and tzatziki sauce -- until 3am daily.
 The dough for their pitas and famous “wowshis” (think of a Mediterranean-inspired Hot Pocket, where warm, melty fillings are baked inside) is made in house, oftentimes right in front of you.

-Best introduction to Middle Eastern food: Sunnin Lebanese Cafe1776 Westwood Boulevard
+Best introduction to Middle Eastern food: Sunnin Lebanese Cafe

 Fantastic Middle Eastern restaurants abound in Westwood -- too many to even include in this guide -- but if you’re not familiar with the cuisine, beloved Sunnin’s Lebanese specialties are a good place to try a little of everything.
 Start with lemony baba ghanouj, tangy labneh cheese, and fatayer (a flavorful hand pie glutted with spinach and onion), then move onto falafel with a soft center and crisp exterior, juicy chicken shawarma, or kibbeh bil sanieh (minced beef and pine nuts layered between ground beef).